 Lola Meets Ricardo

-(re-run) Lola met Ricardo on the first day of college at the University of Iowa.
+(re-run) Lola met her forever husband on the first day of college at the University of Iowa.
 She had signed up for a speech and composition class with an emphasis on women’s studies.
-When she got to the classroom, there was a note on the door that the class had been moved to another building.
-A guy… Continue reading Lola Meets Ricardo
+When she got to the classroom, there was a note on the door saying that the class had been moved to another… Continue reading Lola Meets Ricardo